 The Lisbon Convention

 The Convention was signed by most countries in Europe as well as New Zealand.
 It is now law in these countries.
-As well as the Convention's specific text there is an important accompanying Explanatory Report which explains how the Convention should be interpreted.
+This agreement has greatly facilitated our ability to offer NZCSE overseas.